Like many Americans, my family and I spend a lot of time in our family room. Watching movies together, laughing through sitcoms, and spending time

 Having the right number of inputs is also important.
 For example, Blu-ray players, gaming consoles, and Amazon Fire TV Stick all use HDMI connections.
 Unless you want to connect and disconnect devices as needed, you would need at least three HDMI inputs available for use at a single time.

 Modern technology makes projection easier than ever.
-The zoom and lens ratios allow you to determine the range of screen sizes your projector works best with, as well as the distance you need between the devices for optimal picture clarity.
+The zoom and lens ratios allow you to determine the range of screen sizes your projector works best with, as well as the distance you need between the devices, for optimal picture clarity (more on projector types and how they work in our tutorial).
 A lens shift also helps you position the projected image into the ideal position for your screen.

 For those who like to project on different screens, a zoom function allows you to adapt and modify your image to fit a range of screen sizes without having to move the projector.
 While digital projection can occasionally be found, optical zoom is ideal for projectors.
 A motorized zoom feature means you can control the zoom from a remote control.
 Manual, on the other hand, means you will need to adjust if yourself.
 Zoom ratios indicate the maximum zoom potential of your projector.
 For example, a zoom of 2.0x means the image can be doubled in size when at maximum zoom.